Gutter Installation & Gutter Guards in Vancouver, WA | Gutter Empire

 You know the Washington look.
 Lush evergreens with vibrant moss coating old stone walls, and rich, earthy smells after rain.
 It looks beautiful until it’s on your house.
 The same damp and cool climate that keeps Washington State evergreen is also a major enemy to one of your home’s first lines of defense: your gutters.

-While other states worry about autumn leaves, Washington homeowners have to deal with a different menace, the slow and steady siege by moss, mold, and moisture that does more than just clog your gutter.
+While other states worry about autumn leaves, Washington homeowners have to contend with a different menace: the slow and steady siege by moss, mold, and moisture that does more than just clog their gutters.
 These three silently compromise your roofing, rot your fascia boards, and even affect the air quality in your house.

 Why Washington State’s Climate Is a Perfect Storm for Gutter Problems

 The main issue is hardly the volume of rain, but its consistency.
-The constant drizzle provides a damp environment loved by organic material.
-For instance, pine needles from cedars and firs fall all year and create dense net-like debris that holds moisture and acts as the perfect breeding ground for moss spores floating in the breeze and the mold that thrives in shady areas.
+The constant drizzle creates a damp environment that is ideal for organic material.
+For instance, pine needles from cedars and firs fall throughout the year, creating a dense, net-like debris that holds moisture and serves as the perfect breeding ground for moss spores floating in the breeze and the mold that thrives in shady areas.

 This combination not only blocks water flow from the roof, but also creates a heavy and wet living mass in your gutter system that accelerates wear and tear in ways dry leaves never could.
 This is why standard gutter maintenance strategies used in drier states often fall short here, since our unique environment demands a more vigilant approach to gutter maintenance that Washington homeowners can rely on.